Topological Spaces

 $$n>N\implies x_n\in V $$

 We know that in any metric space, the sequential limit is unique.
 It’s natural to consider the uniqueness of sequential limits in an average topological space.
-In fact, this property doesn’s hold in a random topological space.
+In fact, this property doesn’t hold in a random topological space.
 But if we add some constraints to it, this property will hold.

 Such spaces are called Hausdorff spaces